-The Department of Law would therefore also welcome applications where the proposed research relates to the work and focus of one of these research centres.
-More information on these centres can be found on the web-page.
+The Department would therefore also welcome applications where the proposed research relates to the work and focus of one of these Research Centres.
+More information on these centres can be found on the webpage.

 Students on GTAs teach up to four hours per week on the undergraduate LLB degree course (with all the appropriate administration that accompanies this - such as providing office hours and marking student essays).
 GTAs are also involved with examining duties in the Department.

 Only applicants who have completed the online application process to the PhD programme prior to the funding submission deadline will be considered for funding.
-Visit the PhD course page for information on how to make an application, what our entry requirements are, and what supporting documentation is required.
+For information on how to make an application, what our entry requirements are, and what supporting documentation is required, please see our webpage.

-To make an online application, you need to visit the web-page and then click on one of the two blue buttons on the right hand side of the screen (under the ‘apply online’ heading) - this will then take you to the online application system itself, where you can complete the application form and upload the required supporting documentation.
-Please click on the top button if you want to study on a full-time basis, and the bottom one if you want to study on a part-time basis.
+To make an on-line application, you would need to visit this webpage and then click on one of the two blue buttons on the right hand side of the screen (under the ‘apply on-line’ heading) - this will then take you to the on-line application system itself, where you can complete the application form and upload the required supporting documentation.
+Please click on the top button to indicate you want to study on a full-time basis – this will take you to the On-Line application system.

 Notifying the School of Law that you wish to apply for GTA funding

 When you complete your online PhD application you must tell us that you wish to apply for GTA funding by answering the questions in the 'Funding' section.
-In response to the question: ‘Please give details of any scholarships or grants you are applying for or have already secured’, you should specifically state that you wish to apply for a School of Law GTA scholarship.
+In response to the question: How do you intend to finance your studies at Queen Mary, University of London? you need to choose, from the drop-down list of options, ‘I will fund my studies by other means’.
+Then, in the ‘Please give details of any scholarships or grants you are applying for or have already secured’, you should specifically state that you wish to apply for a School of Law GTA scholarship.
 Without this notification, you will not be considered as a funding applicant.
 You will be treated as an applicant to our PhD programme only.